lyc458216/PTE/library/Writing/*SWT(summarize written text).md

 The origin of these sciences is attributed to Aristotle and Theophrastus and their books Meteorological and Enquiry into Plants, respectively, but their modern beginnings trace back to natural history and plant geography.
 Seventeenth, eighteenth, and nineteenth-century naturalists and geographers saw changes in vegetation as they explored new regions and laid the foundation for the development of ecology and climatology as they sought explanations for these geographic patterns.
 Alexander von Humboldt, in the early 1800s, observed that widely separated regions have structurally and functionally similar vegetation if their climates are similar.
 Alphonse de Candolle hypothesized that latitudinal zones of tropical, temperate, and arctic vegetation are caused by temperature and in 1874 proposed formal vegetation zones with associated temperature limits.

 ---
-Ecology is the study of interactions of organisms , which seeks to understand patterns in nature , and climatology is the study of the physical state of the atmosphere , which studies how climate changes over time , and ecology and climatology share a common history , where their modern beginnings trace back to natural history and planet geography .
+Ecology is the study of interactions of organisms, which seeks to understand patterns in nature, and climatology is the study of the physical state of the atmosphere, which studies how climate changes over time, and ecology and climatology share a common history, where their modern beginnings trace back to natural history and planet geography.

 151.Researching methods. 研究方法